The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Callback function – AJAX response

-To activate an experiment after an AJAX call returns, leverage jQuery's ajaxComplete function to listen to completed AJAX requests.
+To activate an experiment after an AJAX call returns, use jQuery's ajaxComplete function to listen to completed AJAX requests.
 If the response contains or corresponds to the element that should be changed, activate the experiment.

 📘